vessln/PostgreSQL/README.md

-Here is my solutions for PostgreSQL tasks.
+Here is my solutions for Softuni's PostgreSQL course.